AmanGoyal0908/Iternity-Foundation/README.md

 # Iternity-Foundation
-This is my first github repositpry
+This is my first github repository